- Alice Clark Mentoring

-- Have your chair submit their letter of support.
-Electronic supporting letters must be received separately and directly from the reference.
+2. Have appropriate chair submit a letter of support to email@example.com.
+This supporting letter must be received separately and directly from the reference.

-Summer projects recipients are asked to file a brief (one paragraph) Preliminary Report on their activity upon completion of their 4 weeks of summer work.
-More comprehensive Final Reports are due by May 1st or at the end of the academic year.
+SIDP recipients are asked to file a Preliminary Report on their activity by June 30 of their contracted summer work.
+More comprehensive Final Reports are due by May 1, 2017.
 In some cases, that deadline can be extended further to allow for a more complete report.

 Office of Instructional Development

 Jeff Carmichael, Acting Director